bleonheart/Lilia/documentation/docs/libraries/lia.data.md

 ## Overview

-The data library (`lia.data`) provides a comprehensive system for data serialization, persistence, and storage in the Lilia framework.
-It handles encoding and decoding of complex data types like vectors, angles, and colors, provides database persistence for entities and configuration data, and manages data storage across different gamemodes and maps.
+The data library (`lia.data`) provides comprehensive data management for the Lilia framework.
+It handles data serialization, deserialization, persistence, and storage with support for various data types including vectors, angles, colors, and complex tables.
+The library includes automatic encoding/decoding of GLua-specific types and provides persistence functionality for entities and game state.

 ---